A quiet, down-home hamlet warmly recalls its past as it enjoys the present.

 A mile from town, the Western Hills Rare Plant Nursery offers some of the most exotic flora in the United States.
 The region's Mediterranean climate allows this unusual plant collection to flourish.
 Marshall Olbrich and Lester Hawkins were pioneers in taking advantage of these conditions when they landscaped their country home with as many species from places like Chile and Australia as would grow.
 In the early 1970s, they created an adjoining nursery.
 Today, the original garden thrives and attracts horticulturists from all over the world.
 Maggie Wych, who inherited the property, says, "People come here asking for the most esoteric plant, and we just might have it."

-Rather than leaving you feeling faint and sluggish, an enzyme bath both relaxes and energizes you.
-Follow your treatment with a massage or some quiet time in the new meditation garden, due to open in August.
+Rather than leaving you feeling faint and sluggish, the enzyme bath both relaxes and energizes you.
+Follow your treatment with a massage or some quiet time in the meditation garden.

 Osmosis recommends that you visit the spa on a full stomach.
 Across the street at Wild Flour Bread, owner Jed Wallach sells hand-kneaded bread baked in a wood-fire brick oven.
 Appliances are not allowed inside this renovated barn.
 "It's good, honest bread made by people who love what they do," Wallach says.
 Sweet tooths will love the sticky bun bread.

 After a leisurely day, the best place to bed down is the Inn at Occidental.
 The elegant, comfortable Victorian is Occidental's oldest surviving home.
-Owner Jack Bullard knows how to spoil guests with fireplaces, spa tubs, and the world's best homemade granola.
-He has a well developed talent for decorating and has mixed fabulous color, family heirlooms, Americana, and exotic antiques to create rooms that guests request year after year.
+Owners Jerry and Tina Wolsburn know how to spoil guests with fireplaces, spa tubs, and the world's best homemade granola.
+The Wolsburns make a point of greeting all their guests when they check in and again at breakfast.
+They've decorated the rooms with family heirlooms, Americana, and exotic antiques to create rooms that guests request year after year.
 The rooms in the main house are named after the antiques collections they house.
-The Tiffany Room, for example, has a collection of Tiffany silver.
-A newer addition made to look like a barn features themed rooms.
-In the Safari Room, for example, you sleep under mosquito netting next to a mural of Africa's Serengeti Plain.
+The Tiffany Room, for example, has a collection of Tiffany silver displayed in shadow boxes.
+Outside, in an addition made to look like a barn, you'll find one of the most requested rooms.
+In the Safari Room, you sleep under mosquito netting next to a mural of Africa's Serengeti Plain.

 By 6 p.m., it's time to walk down the hill for the family style Italian fare at the Union Hotel.
 The scent of roasting garlic and the hum of a cowboy tune on the jukebox lead the way.
 If you've yet to realize you're in a friendly, relaxing town, you will with your first mouthful of lovingly made minestrone.

-This article was first published in July 2001.
+This article was first published in July 2001 and was updated in February 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.